digitalnames/reseller/README.md

 4. Once the zipped folder has been uploaded to the (public_html), extract the files from the folder.
 You should now have all files necessary for the website, within the (public_html) directory.

 ## Installation Via FTP

+The complete contents of the Digital Names Reseller Website is contained within a zipped folder named "dn-reseller.zip".
+The process for installing the website files via FTP is as follows:

+1. Download the zip file for the website by first clicking on the green "code" button and then clicking on the "download zip" link.

+2. Using FTP utility software, such as FileZilla, upload the contents of the